Azure-Samples/ms-identity-javascript-tutorial/2-Authorization-I/1-call-graph/README.md

     1. Select **optional claim type**, then choose **ID**.
     1. Select the optional claim **acct**.
     > Provides user's account status in tenant.
 If the user is a **member** of the tenant, the value is *0*.
 If they're a **guest**, the value is *1*.
+    1. Select the optional claim **login_hint**.
+    > An opaque, reliable login hint claim.
+This claim is the best value to use for the login_hint OAuth parameter in all flows to get SSO.See $[optional claims](https://docs.microsoft.com/azure/active-directory/develop/active-directory-optional-claims) for more details on this optional claim.
     1. Select **Add** to save your changes.

 ##### Configure the client app (ms-identity-javascript-c2s1) to use your app registration